aolenevme/javascript-design-patterns/README.md

-# Javascript Design Patterns 🤓
+# Classic Design Patterns in Javascript 🤓

 > Classic [Design Patterns](https://www.amazon.com/Design-Patterns-Object-Oriented-Addison-Wesley-Professional-ebook/dp/B000SEIBB8)
 > in Javascript in my humble implementation with a reference to [the beautiful work](http://mishadoff.com/blog/clojure-design-patterns/).